doliinychenko/test_isotropization_heavy_ion/README.md

 "how far is UrQMD from ideal hydrodynamics".
 Of course, the answer depends on space, time, and many technical factors, so see the paper for details --- https://arxiv.org/pdf/1508.04378.

 Codewise, this is an old fortran 90 code.
 To compile just type "make".
+I don't really expect this code to be useful to anybody, but for a sake of reference, conservation, and reproducibility I save it here.